-Figure 2: Physiological indicators of sepsis shock and sepsis
+Figure 2: Physiological indicators of septic shock and sepsis

-Sepsis Response and Escalation
+Sepsis response and escalation

-Early response to suspected sepsis or septic shock through appropriate escalation to senior medical officer or medical retrieval service as outlined in CARPA is crucial to ensure early initiation of appropriate treatment and evacuation.
+Early response to suspected sepsis or septic shock through appropriate escalation to a senior medical officer or retrieval service as outlined in CARPA is crucial to ensure early initiation of appropriate treatment.
 The following response and escalation process should occur if patients meet the warning signs of deterioration.
 Urban facilities should follow local procedures for the escalation and transport for the deteriorating patient.